edrevpac/ansible/README.md

   Java 8
   Debian 9.1 x86

-If you use something lese, results may vary :)
+If you use something else, results may (will) vary :)